-In addition, we have a separate Chair for each committee of the Board.
+In addition, the Company has a separate Chair for each committee of the Board.
 The Chair of each committee reports periodically to the Board on the activities of their committee in fulfilling their responsibilities as detailed in their respective charters.